Home vision tests

 AMSLER GRID TEST

 This test helps detect macular degeneration.
-This is a disease that causes blurred vision, distortion, or blank spots.
+This is a disease that causes blurred vision, distorted vision, or blank spots in the vision.
 If you normally wear glasses for reading, wear them for this test.
 If you wear bifocals, look through the bottom reading portion.

 Do the test with each eye separately, first the right and then the left.
 Hold the test grid right in front of you, 14 inches (35 centimeters) away from your eye.
 Look at the dot in the center of the grid, not at the grid pattern.